On this page

 Back-end UI refresh

 The LiveWhale Calendar back-end has a refreshed look in 3.0 – updated colors, typography, and button styles throughout.
 We’ve aimed for a cleaner, more modern feel while keeping things familiar for anyone who’s been using LiveWhale Calendar for a while.
 The layout and navigation are the same; it should feel like a fresh coat of paint rather than a new room.
-It’s worth taking a few minutes to click around on your dev site just to get comfortable before your editors encounter it on production.
+Take a few minutes to click around on your dev site just to get comfortable before your editors encounter it on production.

 Example of refreshed backend LWC3 ui